ibm-cloud-docs/vpc/fs_snapshots_about.md

 You can restore files to your share from a snapshot.
 To perform a single-file restoration, you can use native OS functions of your virtual server instance.
 Browse to the share's NFS mount target to open the `/.snapshot` directory and see the data that is contained within each snapshot of your share.

+Snapshots of regional file shares are stored in the `.snap` directory.
+If you can't find your new snapshot in that folder, follow the instruction in the troubleshooting topic: [Why is my snapshot not showing up in the `.snap` folder?](/docs/vpc?topic=vpc-fs-snapshots-delayed-regional-snapshot)
+{: note}

 You can use the snapshot to create a share as well.
 The share that you create by using a snapshot must have the same file share profile as the snapshot.
 However, you can increase the share's capacity beyond the size of the snapshot, and you can adjust the IOPS, too.
 For more information, see [Restoring a share from a snapshot](/docs/vpc?topic=vpc-fs-snapshots-restore).

 Do you want to automatically create snapshots of your {{site.data.keyword.filestorage_vpc_short}} shares?
 With Backup for VPC, you can create backup policies to schedule regular share backups.
 For more information, see [About Backup for VPC](/docs/vpc?topic=vpc-backup-service-about).